cs1302uga/cs1302-minesweeper-alpha/README.md

 ```

 A score of `100` would denote a perfect game.
 In this version of Mineweeper, it should
-not be possible for the player to win the game in less than `(rows * cols)`-many rounds.
+not be possible for the player to win the game in less than `(rows * cols)`-many rounds
+(take a second to convince yourself of this fact).
 Therefore, any game in which the player exceeds that many rounds would result in a score
 that is less than `100`.
 When displaying the score, the number should always be printed
 with two digits following the decimal point.